-Body fluid attribution
+A 4.1 Body fluid attribution

-Example 1: The complainant/complainer has been stabbed and a DNA profile has been obtained from a large area of heavy staining that has the appearance of blood, on a suspect's clothing.
+Example 1: The complainant/complainer has been stabbed and a DNA profile has been obtained from a large area of heavy staining on a suspect's clothing which has the appearance of blood.
 The forensic scientist carried out a test to check if the stain on the clothing was consistent with being from blood.
 Although this test is not perfect (there is a possibility of false positives from other substances), it gave a very strong indication that the stain was in fact blood.
 A mixed DNA profile was obtained from the stained area, of which the major contribution matched the complainant/complainer and the minor contribution matched the suspect.
-In this example, it is reasonable to assume that the major component of the DNA profile was from the heavy blood staining and that the minor component might have been from the habitual wearer of the clothing.
+In this example, it is reasonable to assume that the major component of the DNA profile was from the heavy blood staining and that the minor component might have been from the habitual wearer of the clothing, although other sources cannot be excluded.

 Example 2: An allegation of rape has been made by a complainant/complainer.
 The suspect claims not to have had intercourse with the complainant/complainer, but only to have touched her external genital region.
-He says he masturbated two hours previous to the alleged incident.
+He says he masturbated two hours before the alleged incident.
 A swab taken from high within the vagina of the rape complainant/complainer has been examined for semen, and a significant number of sperm heads were visually observed.
 A process whereby sperm are separated from all other cells has been carried out, and the DNA extracted from the sperm fraction matches the suspect.
 The DNA from the other cells is a mixture, with the major part matching the complainant/complainer.
 Because the sperm were chemically separated from the other cells and because a significant number of sperm heads were observed, it is possible to say with confidence that the DNA extracted from this fraction was from sperm.
 Because the swab was from high within the vagina, the scientific findings would be highly unlikely if the defendant merely touched the complainant/complainer after having masturbated earlier.
 The scientific findings are much more probable if sexual intercourse with ejaculation into the vagina occurred than if the external genital area was touched by hand after masturbation.

-DNA transfer
+A 4.2 DNA transfer